Stage 3 of Chronic Kidney Disease

 Learn how to manage your kidney disease and slow progression with tips and resources.
 Our class will empower you to make the best decisions for you.

-Sign upSteps to take at stage 3 kidney disease
+How to manage stage 3 kidney disease

 - Make healthy lifestyle choices—Eating a kidney-friendly diet, quitting smoking, exercising, and maintaining a healthy weight can help you slow progression at stage 3 kidney disease.